1 new COVID-19 death in Wapello

 In the last 24 hours statewide, there were 737 new recoveries reported and 6,116 new tests.

-Wapello County saw their case total, as reported by the state, increase by three.
+Wapello County saw its case total, as reported by the state, increase by three.
 Monroe and Van Buren each added two cases in the last 24 hours.

 There are 65 active cases of the disease in Wapello County, 17 in Monroe County, 14 in Jefferson County, eight in Davis County, and four in Appanoose County.

 Hospitalizations had been on the rise locally but dropped suddenly.
-In the last update from Wapello County officials on Tuesday, the number of those hospitalized in the county dropped from 10 to 3.
+In the last update from Wapello County officials on Tuesday, the number of those hospitalized in the county dropped from 10 to three.

 The Iowa Department of Public Health reports that, statewide, there were 248 patients hospitalized due to COVID-19.
 Gov. Kim Reynolds said this number currently counts both patients admitted for COVID-19 or admitted for another reason but that had tested positive for COVID-19.
 She says the state will begin to display data to reflect both scenarios.